Guide to a lost or stolen USPS package

-- There are times when the package will show up from the postal service days after.
+- There are times when the package will show up from the postal service days later.

 - Lastly, you can try going to your local post office and asking the post office for the GPS coordinates of the delivery scan.
 If it shows as your address, the package was stolen.

 Does this mean I am a victim of Package Theft?
 Yes.
-If the USPS has checked their facilities, vehicles and have a record that your mail was delivered they are not liable to refund your shipping or replacement cost.
-At this point, you are a victim of mail or package theft, which is one of the fastest growing crimes in the U.S.
+If the USPS has checked their facilities, and vehicles and has a record that your mail was delivered they are not liable to refund your shipping or replacement cost.
+At this point, you are a victim of mail or package theft, which is one of the fastest-growing crimes in the U.S.